Cycle flow based module detection in directed recurrence networks: Method

+We can use the idea of counting cycles via recurrences of $\mathbf{s}_{[1,T]}$ to count recurrences between any two nodes $x,y\in V$.
+We count every time $\mathbf{s}_{[0,T]}$ completes a cycle $\gamma$ as one recurrence for every $x,y\in \gamma$, and we normalize by $1/|\gamma|$ to account for the fact that longer cycles reflect less communication between $x$ and $y$.
+This leads to

+for the normalized number of recurrences between $x$ and $y$.
+Defined this way, $\tilde N_T(x,y)$ acts as a measure for the amount of communication between $x$ and $y$ seen by the data $\mathbf{s}_{[1,T]}$.
+The normalization is such that

+The last equation is true because every return to $x$ corresponds to exactly one recurrence through a cycle $\gamma$ containing $x$.
+Finally, we define the {\em communication intensity} $I_{xy}$ by passing to the limit of infinite observational time:

 using (\ref{eq:WC}) and (\ref{eq:counts}), and we arrive at the probabilistic cycle decomposition introduced earlier.
 Intuitively, $I_{xy}$ is large if there are many cycles connecting $x$ and $y$, and if they are important ($w(\gamma)$ large) and short ($|\gamma|$ small).
-Thus, our new node communication intensity measure $I_{xy}$ encodes the directional information.
-Additionally, $I_{xy}$ is normalized as

-where the last equality follows from (\ref{eq:flowdecomp}).
-This allows us to introduce the {\em loop transition matrix} $\bar P$ with components
+The normalization (\ref{eq:norm}) directly translates into $\sum_y I_{xy} = \pi_x$.
+This allows us to introduce the main result of the paper, the {\em cycle transition matrix} $\mathcal{P}$ with components

-Note that $\bar P$ is reversible since $I_{xy} = I_{yx}$ and it has the same stationary distribution as $P$, namely $\pi$.
-Using $I_{xy}$ as a measure for the communication between nodes has provided us with a way to symmetrize $P$ without loosing the directional information. \paragraph{Generalized modularity function.} We now define the modified modularity function

-which encourages two nodes $x$,$y$ to belong to the same module if $I_{xy}$ is large, that is if $x$ and $y$ are connected by many short cycles with large weights $w(\gamma)$.
-The advantage of $\bar Q$ compared to $Q$ is that it explicitly requires nodes in the same module to be connected in \emph{both} directions via short paths.

-However, optimizing $\bar Q$ will not result in fuzzy partitions.
-Instead we note that $I_{xy}$ also gives us a transformation of $G$ into an undirected, weighted network $G_U$, where we connect two nodes $x$, $y$ by an edge with weight $I_{xy}$ if $I_{xy} > 0$.
-Now we can use any fuzzy clustering algorithm for undirected networks on $G_U$.
-Notice that the standard transition matrix (\ref{eq:RWmatrix}) on this network coincides with $\bar P$.
+Note that $\mathcal{P}$ is reversible since $I_{xy} = I_{yx}$ and that it has the same stationary distribution as $P$, namely $\pi$.
+Counting cyclic recurrences has provided us with a way to symmetrize $P$, where the directional information is encoded in the sum over cycles of all lengths in (\ref{eq:CMSM}).
+Moreover, $I_{xy}$ gives us a transformation of $G$ into an undirected, weighted network $G_U$, where we connect two nodes $x$, $y$ by an edge with weight $I_{xy}$ if $I_{xy} > 0$.
+We will refer to $G_U$ as a \textbf{communication graph}.
+In \cite{Djurdjevac14} we discuss the properties of $\mathcal{P}$ and $I$ in more detail.